nareshng/AN-EXTROPY-BASED-DIVERGENCE-MEASURE/Uncensored Simulations/README.md

   --output-dir=results/tables_1_6/full
 ```

-Run the full workflow on a clean R installation before using the generated values
+Run the full workflow on a clean R installation.
-in the manuscript.
 Commit the full CSVs, manifest, logs, and `sessionInfo.txt`
 with the revision archive.